itszubariel/itszubariel/README.md

 ### Featured Public Projects

 **[ZBR](https://github.com/zbrlang/zbr)** | DSL / Language Project
-The scripting language for Discord bots.
+A scripting language for Discord bots.
+Write commands as plain `.zbr` files — no boilerplate, no event handlers, no framework knowledge required.
+Built in Rust under the [ZBRLang](https://github.com/zbrlang) org.

 **[scrobbler](https://scrobbler.netlify.app)** | Verified Discord Bot
 A Last.fm-powered Discord bot for tracking music, comparing taste with friends, and seeing who knows an artist best in your server.